What is acne rosacea and how do you know if you have it??

 - Inflammation of the lash-line (called blepharitis) with itching, crust, swelling and/or irritation.

-Rosacea often coexists with seborrheic dermatitis.
+Yep, rosacea often coexists with seborrheic dermatitis.
 Both conditions cause sensitive red facial skin and both respond to some of the same treatments.
+I address this skin problem combo with my Facial Flaking and Redness Solution Kit.

 Dermatologist's 5 Article Blog Post Series on Rosacea: